AlexanderLutsenko/nobuco/README.md

 (don't forget to decorate it with `@tf.function` for autograph to kick in).
 But what if it contains inner modules, do you replicate them in tensorflow all by hand?
 Not unless you want to!
-Just convert them separately and use the resulting graph inside the parent layer.
+Just convert them separately and use the resulting graphs inside the parent layer.

 ```python
 class ControlIfKeras(tf.keras.layers.Layer):